perhammer/UnitTestMetricPlugin/README.md

 the program in the project folder.

 Maven plugin still in progress.
 Can run the plugin from command line using;
-mvn unittestmetricplugin:MavenUnitTestingMetricSuite-maven-plugin:1.0-SNAPSHOT:metrictesting
+mvn UnitTestMetricPlugIn:UnitTestMetricPlugIn-Maven-Plugin:1.0-SNAPSHOT:metrictest
-Trying to execute plugin will result in the output "Code inspection for unit test classes"
+Trying to execute plugin will result in the output "A Code inspection tool for unit test classes"

 Can run from command line using mvn exec:java -Dexec.mainClass="UnitTestMetricPlugIn.ToolMain"